-Global traditions can be fascinating and educational for youth.
-Halloween is celebrated in the United States by many individuals and has a global connection.
+Holiday celebrations can be fascinating and educational for youth.
+Halloween is celebrated in the United States by many individuals but is also celebrated globally.
 What are the similarities and differences of this festive autumn holiday?
 How did it originate?
-Why “Trick or Treat?”
+Why “trick or treat?”
 What’s the origin of the word “Halloween?”
-There are so many questions to ask and answers to research and learn from.
+There are so many questions, so let's research to learn more about Halloween.

-Halloween goes back to the ancient religion of the Celts, circa 400 B.C., and celebrated the end of summer near the end of October with a festival.
-In “The History of Halloween: Halloween Customs and Traditions” by Barbara Woolman, she explains the history of Halloween as a blending of Celtic, Roman and Christian teachings.
-For example, the word “Halloween” has its origins in the Catholic Church, coming from a contracted corruption of All Hallows Eve, November 1
+Halloween goes back to the ancient religion of the Celts, circa 400 B.C., which celebrated the end of summer near the end of October with a festival.
+In "Halloween Around The World" from the History Channel, Halloween is noted as one of the world's oldest holidays.
+It started from ancient festivals and religious teachings.
+For example, the word “Halloween” has its origins in the Catholic Church, coming from a contracted corruption of All Hallows Eve on Nov.
+1.

-Let’s explore where trick or treating came from!
-Originally, Halloween celebrators went door-to-door collecting food as offerings for their gods; the food came from the recently-completed fall harvest celebrations that honored their ancestors.
+Let’s explore where trick or treating came from.
+Originally, Halloween celebrators went door-to-door collecting food as offerings for their Gods; the food came from the recently-completed fall harvest celebrations that honored their ancestors.
 They would dress in frightening costumes to protect themselves while walking home in the dark—this has become a part of what we see today.
 Children dressed in costumes go door-to-door collecting bags of candy and treats.

-In Mexico, Latin America and Spain, “All Souls’ Day,” their Halloween equivalent, is designed to honor the dead.
-When one travels the globe they can discover how other countries are adopting this fall tradition.
-When visiting a Japanese-based family organization’s Halloween party, you may find them dressed in costumes like children in the United States.
+When visiting LABO International Exchange or a Japanese-based family organization’s Halloween party, you may find them dressed in costumes like children in the United States.
 Can you name other countries were youth participate in this culturally-blended festive fall event?